stevetarver/stevetarver.github.io/_posts/2017-05-10-python-falcon-logging.md

     def _warning(self, msg, *args, **kwargs) -> None: self._logger.warning(msg, *args, level="Warn", **kwargs)
 ```

+Note that I am renaming the log levels as well, to match existing SpringBoot services in my environment so that I can aggregate log entries over all services when searching in ELK.

 In the service code, every class will include the `LoggerMixin`: